gladish/autobus/README.md

 ![The original bus](docs/images/stock_king_yellow.png)

 I’m going to take one of these buses and convert it into a fully autonomous vehicle.
-Before I begin, here’s what I’m starting with:

-- It’s mostly stock.
-- I installed a camera from a quadcopter/drone.
-This is completely separate from the stock electronics and uses its own lithium battery, so I can still run the bus normally without depending on the new system.
-- There’s a GoPro mount on top.
-I honestly forgot what I used it for, but I probably mounted a GoPro to record runs.
+I already own one of these that's at least 10 years old, but still functional.
+It has some hacks on it already that I'm going to undo.
+For instance, I mounted a drone cam behind the front windshield.
+My kids and I used to sit on the back porch with a pair of fatsharks and drive it around the house.
+That's removed.
+Also, there's a gopro mount on top.
+I might leave that on just in case.

 ![Our base model](docs/images/starter_bus.png)